 RStudio loaded on your computer to complete this tutorial.

-Please note that in this lesson, we will be using our project directory as our working directory.
+Please note that in this lesson, you will be using your project directory as your working directory.
 Thus these terms will be used intechangably throughout.

 When it comes to structuring the names of the files and folders that create your project, the more self explanatory, the better.